-- Use System Palette make palettes already loaded into the system available for use without further configuration.
+- Use System Palette makes palettes already loaded into the system available for use without further configuration.
 The Standard Colors palette is a broad selection of 80 colors.
-The exception to this is for embroidery where several industry standard palettes are available, and can be selected from the Base palettes drop down box.
+The exception to this is for embroidery where several industry-standard palettes are available and can be selected from the Base palettes used dropdown box.
 From here, select the specific palettes to load.

 - Create empty palette will create an empty palette in the palette list which you can later edit.
-Give the palette a name and press OK.
+Give the palette a name and click OK.

 - Copy existing palette will make a copy of a selected palette and it will be named as per your entry into the Name box.

-Due to licensing requirements DecoNetwork is not able to distribute many industry standard palettes, but these can often be found with a bit of Googling!
-If you find a good one you want to use, save it to your device then press Import Palette.
+Due to licensing requirements, DecoNetwork is not able to distribute many industry-standard palettes, but these can often be found with a bit of Googling!
+If you find a good one you want to use, save it to your device then click Import Palette.

 - Import Options refer to the name you will give your palette and source file for the import.